 Information-literacy standards are embedded in content areas.
 Information-literacy skills are grounded in classroom content because, when taught in isolation, they do not provide an authentic learning experience that is relevant to students.
-School library media specialists can be added as co-teachers to the virtual classrooms in order to support any content area with information-literacy standards.
-Digital citizenship is a component of information literacy and should be taught in the context of a larger lesson that requires practice in safe searching, safe sharing of information, etc. for Grades 6-10, with a minimum of 3.75 hours of instruction for the year.
+School library media specialists can be added as co-teachers to the classrooms in order to support any content area with information-literacy standards.
+Digital citizenship is a component of information literacy and should be taught in the context of a larger lesson that requires practice in safe searching, safe sharing of information, etc. for Grade 6-12.